aradha/mec_generation_tool/README.md

 3 5
 3 6

-For example, the following will output the skeleton data and MEC frequency distribution for the complete bipartite graph on 6 nodes.
+For example, the following will output the skeleton data and MEC size frequencies for the complete bipartite graph on 6 nodes.

 Command:
 java -jar MECDataGenerator.jar MECExample.txt -s